 High Altitude Adjustment for Traditional Shortbread Recipe

-This recipe is a winner at sea level and high altitude and anywhere in between!
-No adjustments necessary!
+This recipe is a winner at sea level, high altitude, and anywhere between!
+Since there isn’t any leavening, no adjustments are necessary!

-I hope you try this simple butter cookie and trust that it will soon become your favorite cookie as well!
+I hope you try this simple butter cookie and trust that it will soon become your favorite cookie!

 Get the pan!